jitpack/jitpack.io/PRIVATE.md

 In some cases you want to distribute your project publicly while keeping the source private.
 In this case:

-1. Sign In on JitPack.io homepage
+1. Sign In with a user that has push permissions
 2. Look up your private repository
 3. Click on the Settings icon
 4. Click on the Lock icon to make the builds public: